-The following information ought to give you an overview of your legal data protection rights and the processing by us of your personal data.
-Whatever data are processed in detail and how they are used depends largely on the services you request or agree to have provided.
+The following information gives you an overview of your legal data protection rights and how we process your personal data.
+Which data are processed in detail and how they are used depends largely on the services you request or provide.
 Therefore, not all of this information will apply to you.
-Generally applies: We, the Pleiger Maschinenbau GmbH & Co.
+As a rule, we, the Pleiger Maschinenbau GmbH & Co.
 KG, as part of the Pleiger Group, take the protection of your personal data very seriously.

 1. Who is responsible for data processing and whom can I contact?